heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

 # Which software applications do you use most frequently?
-Let's exclude email, utilities (like the Clock), and system software (like Android, iOS, Windows, MacOS, etc).
+Excluding email, utilities (like the Clock), and system software (like Android, iOS, Windows, MacOS, etc).

 <!-- POLL RESPONSE -->
 <!-- Which software applications do you use most frequently?
 Let's exclude email, utilities (like the Clock), and system software (like Android, iOS, Windows, MacOS, etc). -->
-<iframe src="https://embed.polleverywhere.com/free_text_polls/CfUIsPrcx7bUKArWrf66G?controls=none&short_poll=true" width="1100px" height="600px"></iframe>
+<iframe src="https://pollev-embeds.com/free_text_polls/QIKKISrOR8MfTaCiODS5N/respond" width="1100px" height="600px"></iframe>

 ---